How to Calculate Your Solar Panel ROI in 2025: Is Solar Still Worth It?

 The answer: Yes — especially right now.

-With Florida’s high sun exposure, rising utility rates, and solar tax incentives still active through the end of 2025, the return on investment (ROI) for solar has never been more compelling.
+With Florida's high sun exposure, rising utility rates, and strong state-level incentives like property tax exemptions, sales tax exemptions, and net metering, the return on investment (ROI) for solar remains compelling.

 But here’s the critical update: